avrilcoghlan/LittleBookofRBioinformatics/src/chapter1_answers.rst

 We get the same answer as when we ignored non-A/C/G/T nucleotides.
 This is actually because the *M. leprae* TN sequence does not have any non-A/C/G/T nucleotides.

 However, many other genome sequences do contain non-A/C/G/T nucleotides.
-Note that under ‘Details’ in the box that appears when you type ‘help(‘GC’)’, it says : "When exact is set to TRUE the G+C content is estimated with ambiguous bases taken into account.
+Note that under 'Details' in the box that appears when you type 'help('GC')', it says : "When exact is set to TRUE the G+C content is estimated with ambiguous bases taken into account.
 Note that this is time expensive.
 A first pass is made on non-ambiguous bases to estimate the probabilities of the four bases in the sequence.
 They are then used to weight the contributions of ambiguous bases to the G+C content."

 Q5. *How many of each of the four nucleotides A, C, T and G are there in the complement of the Mycobacterium leprae TN genome sequence?*